Battle of the Beanfield: Main events

+One of the travellers, Phil Shakesby (also known as Phil the Beer), said of these events, "About two thirds of the vehicles actually started moving and took off and raced into the adjacent field which was full of beans, we raced into the beanfield.
+We were charging around and around and of course, as the minutes went by, there were less and less of us, and people were stopping, their homes were systematically being broken.
+The people were being battered and taken away and flung into riot wagons."
+Shakesby went on to say, "Up on the brow of the hill where they were taking this lot that were left.
+These bobbies stopped me, forced me, spun me around and made me look, see that and I looked at my home, there was smoke coming out of the side doors of the truck.
+They had gone and set my home on fire."
+The Observer and The Independent report that travellers' vehicles were smashed and set on fire.
+One traveller was taken away with a suspected fractured skull.

+Kim Sabido an ITN reporter said in a later interview recalling the events of the day.
+"The way that the police behaved in the final stages of the beanfield, and how they confronted people and their property was, I think, probably one of the biggest shocks of my life.
+More shocking than any deaths I’ve seen in a war zone.
+It was almost like a scene from (the film) Zulu where you had a whole line of policemen banging their shields, progressively moving up the field smashing any vehicle or anybody in their way."
+Sabido recounted in his interview that he witnessed the final assault lasting for about "half an hour".

 The large majority of the travellers, over 500, were arrested on suspicion of obstructing police and obstructing the highway.
 One source states that this represented the largest mass arrest of civilians in English legal history, another that it was the biggest figure since the Second World War.
 There were insufficient holding cells in local jails to hold all those arrested.
 Convoy members were transported throughout the Midlands and even to northern England.
 Not all children and parents ended up in the same region.
 Most of the arrests did not result in successful prosecutions.

 Traveller Alan Lodge, speaking to the BBC, described it as "an ambush that happened on a small, mild mannered bunch of people".

 The UK miners' strike had ended earlier in the same year, and police compared this event with tactics used at the Battle of the Beanfield, stating: "The Police operation had been planned for several months and lessons in rapid deployment learned from the miners' strike were implemented."